This blog post has been updated on December 16, 2025 for accuracy.

 Charging by the hour is common amongst freelancers just starting out.

-Butttt try to avoid going this route if you can.
+But try to avoid going this route if you can.

-Here’s why: As you become more efficient (and finish projects faster), you’ll end up making LESS money.
+Because as you become more efficient (and finish projects faster), you’ll end up making LESS money.

 It’s also not an accurate reflection of the value you’re providing.

-That $480 doesn’t do your work justice, does it?
+That $960 doesn’t do your work justice, does it?

 Didn’t think so.

-So when SHOULD you charge by the hour (if ever)?
 If you provide copy consulting services…or if the project isn’t clearly defined, then charging by the hour could be a good way to go.
 But if you do, then use this handy rate calculator to get an idea of what you should be charging.

 You should charge at least double your former hourly wage to account for downtime, expenses, health insurance, taxes, admin work, sick days etc. As a general rule of thumb, you shouldn’t charge less than $50 per hour when starting out.

 And don’t bill by the half-hour.
 Set project minimums.
 So if your client asks for just one hour of your time, then charge her for two (or three…or four).
-You’ll obvs need to state that upfront so the expectations are clear from the get-go.
+You’ll obviously need to state that upfront so the expectations are clear from the get-go.

 2. Day rate